 Another material that is deliberately made for insulation, but this time specifically for insulating plants, is a frost blanket such as this one.

 I bought this N-Sulate frost blanket at a nursery for $13.
-It’s also available online, such as on Amazon here.
+It’s also available online.

 This frost blanket allows a lot of light to enter, as you can see in the photo above.
 Because of this, you could safely leave it on a tree during the day.
 (Another good option for frost protection if you’re going out of town during winter.)